dayoonkwon/BioAge/README.md

 <img src="vignettes/table1.png" width="100%" />

-### Table 2: Linear regression models with current health status outcomes
+### Table 2.
+Associations of biological aging measures with healthspan-related characteristics

-The linear regression models and number of observations in “Table 2” and “Table 3” below are saved as part of the list structure.
-These can be drawn by typing `table` and `n`, respectively.
+The linear regression models and sample sizes in “Table 2” and “Table 3” below are saved as part of the list structure.
+Regression model can be drawn by typing `table`.
+Sample size can be drawn by typing `n`.

 ``` r
 table2 = table_health(data,agevar,outcome = c("health","adl","lnwalk","grip_scaled"), label)